upkie/mpacklog.py/README.md

-# MPack logs
+# mpacklog

-Log dictionaries to file using the MessagePack serialization format
+Log dictionaries to file using the MessagePack serialization format.